guardian/recipes-backend/scripts/2025-10-spike-ingredient-density/README.md

     - why is our coverage so low
     - what ingredients are in the guardian density dataset but not in our recipes
     - export and normalise the data from the USDA dataset

+- started by transcribing the usda dataset into a csv for solid ingredients
+- then adapted the script to normalise the datasets so it can process both
+- with both dataset we're at 28.1%.
+Very underwhelming.
+I suspect the normalisation isn't good enough